;

 Each of the Guidance steps is comprised of the following components:

-This Guidance is not intended to automatically generate the NDF-decision of a Scientific Authority, rather is it a tool to assist in making a well-informed decision.
-Anyone using the framework must use their own judgement; they may not agree with the level of risk the Guidance points to and are likely to have better insight than a generic tool.
+This Guidance is not intended to automatically generate the NDF-decision of a Scientific Authority, rather is it a tool to assist in making a well-informed decision using the best available information.
+Anyone using the framework must use their own judgement; they may not agree with the level of risk the Guidance points to and are likely to have better insight than a generic tool or they may have less confidence in the available information.
 Assessing the risks is intended to guide someone to the level of detail and confidence that they have in the management that ensures the harvest and trade is going to be non-detrimental.
 The Guidance helps structure the relevant aspects and information to facilitate an individual conclusion on detriment.
+This guide is not exhaustive, but we hope we have struck the right balance of sufficient guidance, useability and length.

-This Guidance and the associated Consolidated Worksheets can be used in various ways, including:
+This Guidance and the associated Consolidated Worksheets and online training tools on the dedicated website can be used in various ways, including:

 Start Decision Process